YHKok/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd person in EduConnect.
 * `find n/Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Leaving a remark : `remark`

-Leaves a remark about the specified person from the address book.
+Leaves a remark about the specified person from EduConnect.

 Format: `remark INDEX rm/REMARK`